riatlabs/cdc-badge/README.md

 - Pager and short message chatting
 - Local AI with the Sipeed M1 HAT: e.g. voice activated control

+## Acknowledgments
+We would like to thank:

+* **ceetee**, for all the in-depth reviews, and for making us aware that we are guiding electromagnetic waves through the dielectric and not moving water through pipes.

 ## License and authorship
 Copyright © 2025 RIAT Institute